Simultaneous Multiband Photometry of the Early Optical Afterglow of GRB 240825A with Mephisto: Analysis

 where $\lambda_u=345$ nm and $\lambda_z=944$ nm are the central wavelengths of the Mephisto $u$ and $z$ bands, respectively.
 We define the observed $X$-band magnitude as $m_X$ and the intrinsic magnitude that would be observed in the absence of dust as $m_{0,X}$, then the color excess in $(u-z)$ is

+where $\beta(\alpha_{\rm obs})$ is given by Eq.(\ref{ab1})-Eq.(\ref{ab3}) for different cases.
 Therefore, for Case I, II, and III, we have $E_{u-z}=1.73, 2.09, 1.36$ mag, respectively.
 Due to the lack of information on the circumburst medium of GRB~240825A, we assume that it has an extinction law similar to that of the Milky Way\footnote{Although the extinction profiles of GRB afterglows are usually described using that of the small Magellanic cloud (SMC) \citep[e.g.,][]{Zafar18}, in the optical band, the difference of two extinction curves of the Milky Way and of the SMC is not significant \citep[see][]{Cardelli89,Gordon03}.}.
 Thus, for the $u$ and $z$ bands, we have $R_u\simeq4.95$ and $R_z\simeq1.31$, according to the Galactic extinction law of \citet{Fitzpatrick1999PASP} with $R_v=3.1$.
 Thus, the color excess in $B-V$ could be estimated as,

 In conclusion, in order to explain the observed soft SED, $E_{B-V}=0.48, 0.57, 0.37$ mag are required for Case I, II, and III, respectively.
 This result implies that the ISM in the host galaxy or the circumburst medium of GRB~240825A has a significant effect on the extinction to the observed afterglow.
 This is consistent with the general picture that long GRBs are favored to originate from star formation regions.